 There is a bar and a restaurant with traditional Slovenian food and wines on the ground floor.

-When you enter this museum you certaintly enter the past.
+Entering this museum means entering the past.
 Not only due to the technical heritage exhibited but also because the museum is placed in a former Carthusian monastery.
 It stores over 16,000 items from various fields of science and technology.

-Some of the most remarkable items on display are undoubtedly prestigious cars of Yugoslav president Tito, an impressive collection of bicycles, there is also a blacksmith’s workshop, the veneer sawmill and a world champion bear.
-Permanent and occasional collections from fields of agriculture, fishing, wildlife and hunting to electricity, forestry, textiles and printing are presented.
+Some of the most remarkable items on display are undoubtedly prestigious cars of Yugoslav president Tito.
+There are also an impressive collection of bicycles, a blacksmith’s workshop, the veneer sawmill and a world champion bear.
+What is more, permanent and occasional collections from fields of agriculture, fishing, wildlife and hunting to electricity, forestry, textiles and printing are presented, too.